University Administrative Policies

 An employee working two (2) regular part-time positions, totaling forty (40) hours per week, will be considered a regular full-time employee.
 If the total hours regularly worked are less than forty (40), the employee will be considered regular part-time.
 An employee working a regular part-time and a temporary or on-call position will be considered a regular part-time employee.
 An employee may not be routinely paid on more than one (1) payroll (such as both monthly and biweekly).
 If employed in two (2) positions, one (1) exempt and one (1) nonexempt, the employee will be considered nonexempt and both positions will be paid on the biweekly staff payroll.

-9. Change from Temporary or On-Call to Regular Status
+9. Change from Term Appointment, Temporary, or On-Call to Regular Status

 10. Positions Covered Under a Collective Bargaining Agreement

-Some regular staff positions at 0.5 FTE or greater are covered under a Collective Bargaining Agreement (CBA).
+Some regular staff positions at 0.50 FTE or greater are covered under a Collective Bargaining Agreement (CBA).
 Position titles covered under a CBA will have this noted on the Position Description under “conditions of employment.”
-For terms that may differ from University Policy or questions regarding labor relations at UNM, please go to the Labor Relations Section on the
+For terms that may differ from University policy or questions regarding labor relations at UNM, please go to the Labor Relations Section on the